Renew Tokens When Using Safari

 Recent versions of the Safari browser introduced a new featured called Intelligent Tracking Prevention (ITP).
 ITP is designed to prevent websites from tracking user activity across multiple websites.

 By default, ITP is active.
-You can determine if the Safari version you're using has ITP by going to Preferences > Privacy tab and seeing if the Prevent cross-site tracking option is checked.
+You can determine if the Safari version you are using has ITP by going to Preferences > Privacy tab and seeing if the Prevent cross-site tracking option is checked.

-You can work around the issues posed by ITP by using Auth0s custom domains functionality, particularly if the custom domain lives on a subdomain of the application's website domain.
+Alternatively, you can work around the issues posed by ITP by using Auth0's custom domains functionality, particularly if the custom domain lives on a subdomain of the application's website domain.
 For example, if your application is hosted on example.com, the custom domain would need to be of the format subdomain.example.com.

 ITP debug mode

 Safari Technology Preview offers an "Intelligent Tracking Prevention Debug Mode" that you can use to troubleshoot ITP issues.
 You can find instructions on how to debug ITP on this blog post from WebKit.

 NOTE: The instructions mention how to permanently classify a custom domain as having tracking abilities for testing purposes.
 In later versions of Safari Technology Preview, though, the domain to store the User Defaults for this setting changed from